tertyshnyi/Authentication/README.md

 ## Installation
 1) Clone the repository to your local machine.
-2) Install dependencies by running `npm install fortawesome/fontawesome-free axios bcryptjs mongodb mongoose @types/bcryptjs react-icons next-auth`.
+2) Install dependencies by running `npx install fortawesome/fontawesome-free axios bcryptjs mongodb mongoose @types/bcryptjs react-icons next-auth`.
 If something wrong you can install all the dependencies in package.json.
 3) Write this code in your command line for generation random string for session:
 $bytes = [byte[]]::new(32)
 [Security.Cryptography.RNGCryptoServiceProvider]::Create().GetBytes($bytes)